Fenntasy/Wapiti/README.md

 Start the chain of events you want to send for your test.

+#### Okapi.setupVCR(options)

+Use the VCR for this test.

+`options` can be omited and defaults to `{fixturePath: "./_fixtures", mode: "cache"}`.
+The `fixturePath` will be created if it does not exists and can be an absolute or relative path (starting from where you launch your tests).
+`mode` can be either `cache` (attempts to read from the VCR and fetch it if not present), `record` (always fetch and record) or `playback` (always read from the VCR).

+The VCR mode is still in development and will only work with calls done with `fetch` in your web app.
+Furthermore, the promise produced by `fetch` can only use the `json` and `text` function in the ensuing `then`.
+Please make an issue if you need something else.

 #### Okapi.goto(url)

 Go to a URL and resolve when there is no more network requests.